SimonJasansky/mine-segmentation/README.md

 ```

 ## Initializing Submodules
+Currently, the project includes the [Clay model repository](https://github.com/Clay-foundation/model) as a submodule.
+As the mine-segmentation project relies on the Clay foundation model as one of the models used, having access to the original source code is beneficial during development.

-After cloning the repository, you need to initialize and update the submodules, including the external model repository (Clay).
+After cloning the repository, the `clay` folder will be empty, and if you want to have access to the submodule code, you need to initialize and update the submodule.
 To do this, run the following commands in the root directory of the project:

 ```bash
 git submodule init